■ site map

 It can be noticed right away on the breast cancer incidence map:

-Graph bellow shows more specifically how the risk varies in selected world regions in 2002 (for more recent data by the country, use this interactive Time magazine breast cancer map).
+Graph bellow shows more specifically how the risk varies in selected world regions in 2002.

 Crude rate is the actual rate of incidence.
 Age-adjusted rate is calculated from the crude rate and population's age, extrapolating statistical value for an average "model population".
 It cancels out the age differential factor, which puts younger populations at a lesser overall risk from breast cancer (in other words, crude rates may not be directly comparable, due to the population's age bias, while the adjusted rates are).